lbaehren/prometheus-sumo/documentation/pages/Tools/Ferret.md

 sudo gem install acts_as_ferret
 \endverbatim

-Inside your \ref refman_rails project you can use the \a plugin script
+Inside your \ref rails project you can use the \a plugin script

 \verbatim
 script/plugin install svn://projects.jkraemer.net/acts_as_ferret/trunk/plugin/acts_as_ferret